Managing your inventory

 How Bookhead uses this data

-will be what you are selling online.
+The Copy will be what you are selling online.
 This is the product that you can hold in your hands at your store and ship out to customers.
-Combined with bibliographic data about the Work
+Combined with bibliographic data about the Work and Edition, your Copy will be listed on your sales channels with the bibliographic data that describes that particular product.

 A Copy of a book is a powerful thing